 How do I get an SR-22 in Washington?

-Getting insurance in Washington involves purchasing a car insurance policy and having the insurance company file an SR-22 form with the Department of Motor Vehicles (DMV)on your behalf.
+To obtain SR-22 insurance in Washington, you must first get a car insurance policy.
+Then, the insurance company will submit an SR-22 form to the Department of Motor Vehicles (DMV) on your behalf.

 Filing the SR-22: